Washington Naval Treaty: Violations

 In 1935, the French Navy laid down the battleship Richelieu; combined with the two Dunkerque-class battleships also under construction, which placed the total tonnage over the 70,000-ton limit on new French battleships until the expiration of the treaty.
 The keel laying of Jean Bart in December 1936, albeit less than three weeks before the treaty expired, increased the magnitude of France's violation by another 35,000 tons.
 The French government dismissed British objections to the violations by pointing out that Britain had signed the Anglo-German Naval Agreement in 1935, which unilaterally dismantled the naval disarmament clauses of the Treaty of Versailles.
 German naval rearmament threatened France, and according to the French perspective, if Britain freely violated treaty obligations, France would similarly not be constrained.

-Italy repeatedly violated the displacement limits on individual ships and attempted to remain within the 10,000-ton limit for the Trento-class cruisers built in the mid-1920s.
+Italy repeatedly violated the displacement limits on individual ships but attempted to remain within the 10,000-ton limit for the Trento-class cruisers built in the mid-1920s.
 However, by the Zara-class cruisers in the late 1920s and early 1930s, it had abandoned all pretense and built ships that topped 11000 LT by a wide margin.
 The violations continued with the Littorio-class battleships of the mid-1930s, which had a standard displacement in excess of 40000 LT.
 The Italian Navy nevertheless misrepresented the displacement of the vessels as being within the limits imposed by the treaty.